Xanthomendoza

 Xanthomendoza is a genus of small, bright orange foliose lichens with lecanorine apothecia.
 It is in the family Teloschistaceae.
 Members of the genus are commonly called sunburst lichens or orange lichens because of their bright orange color.

 Members of Xanthomendoza were formerly classified in the genus Xanthoria, but Xanthomendoza members have rhizenes or scattered holdfasts, while Xanthoria do not, and they have different conidia.

 Lichen spot tests on the upper cortex are K+ purple, KC−, C−, and P−.

 Species

-As of January 2024, Species Fungorum accepts 8 species of Xanthomendoza.
+As of January 2024, Species Fungorum (in the Catalogue of Life) accepts nine species of Xanthomendoza: